 HAH now has a program to assist with a variety of inside household chores that have become difficult for residents to maintain.
 For information on eligibility, call the Town Office at 207-833-5771.
 For a list of the chores we can help with, click here.

 HAH recruits volunteers for SEARCH.
 SEARCH connects seniors with community volunteers to assist with support services such as: companionship, help with grocery shopping, appointments, errands, and other services.
 To volunteer Click HERE

 We want to be sure our community is able to meet the needs of older residents now and into the future.

 More than one-third of older residents in Harpswell don't have enough resources to meet basic expenses.
 A majority of residents live in homes more than 25 years old.
 Home repair and maintenance and help with simple chores are top needs for older residents who want to stay in their homes as they age.
 Transportation is an issue for Harpswell's oldest residents.
 Socialization is a critical and valued part of aging in place.
-Older residents want more opportunities to socialize as well as year-round walking and recreational opportunities.
+Older residents want more opportunities to socialize.

 Seniors Connecting - “My kids live far away and I seldom see them.
 I don’t get out often and I feel isolated and lonely.
 I was hoping for a good fairy to come along and now here you are.
 I am so grateful.”
 Harpswell Resident